tcarland/mysql-ansible/README.md

 The *server5* and *client5* tags specifically refer to and install MySQL verion 5.7.x and is the default for an install.

-Note that the client role installs a specific version of the MySQL Java Connector manually.
-First, not all versions of the mysql connector are equal and there are certainly compatibility issues with different versions.
+Note that the *client* role performs a manual install of the MySQL Java Connector.
+First, not all versions of the mysql connector are equal and there are compatibility issues with different versions.
 The version chosen (currently 5.1.46) has been tested with a large number of environments and works well with both older MySQL 5.5 and the currently deploying MySQL 5.7.
 The latter is the preferred version of MySQL most